OsmSharp/core/README.md

 ### Install

     PM> Install-Package OsmSharp.Core -IncludePrerelease

+There's also a package to use [NTS](https://github.com/NetTopologySuite/) together with OsmSharp to convert OSM-data to features/geometries.

+    PM> Install-Package OsmSharp.Geo -IncludePrerelease

 ### Usage

 **WARNING: All this documentation applies to v2 while the latest stable release is v1.3.5!
 Install the prerelease version.**

+This readme contains some basic examples, for more documentation and samples check the [wiki](https://github.com/OsmSharp/core/wiki).

 A common usecase is to stream and filter OSM data.
 To read from an OSM file and enumerate all objects just open the file as a stream source and use foreach.